magic3007/blog/_posts/2025-02-10-tensor-puzzlers-solutions.md

 tags: [pytorch, numpy, tensor, programming-challenges]
 ---

-# Solutions to Tensor Puzzlers: A Deep Dive into Tensor Operations

 This article presents my solutions to [Sasha Rush's Tensor Puzzles](https://github.com/srush/Tensor-Puzzles), a collection of challenging tensor manipulation problems.
 These solutions serve as an excellent reference for understanding fundamental tensor operations and their creative applications.

 ## Foundation: Essential Operations